kurnevsky/llama-cpp.el/README.md

 You can start a Llama chat session using the command `M-x llama-cpp-chat-start`.

+After providing the necessary input, you can execute `M-x llama-cpp-chat-answer` to request a response from Llama.

 To complete text from the llama buffer, use `M-x llama-cpp-chat-complete`.

 ### Code